Brunei–Muara District: Geography

 Brunei–Muara District is bordered to the west by the Tutong District, to the south by Sarawak, Malaysia, and to the east by Brunei Bay, with Temburong District to the southeast and Sabah, Malaysia, to the east.
 The district's northern boundary is the South China Sea.
 The Brunei River flows through the district, emptying into Brunei Bay.
 The area is characterised by a coastal plain interspersed with low hills, with the capital city, Bandar Seri Begawan, situated on the northern bank of the river's estuary.
 Bukit Buang Sakar, the district's highest point, stands at 767 ft.
 The Muara Port, is located at the tip of a peninsula extending northeast to the Pelumpong Island.

 A prominent feature of Brunei–Muara is the Pelumpong Island, which extends 7.5 km eastward from Tanjung Batu on the mainland and then east-northeast to Pelumpong Island.
 A waterway was created halfway along the spit to improve access to Muara Port, with breakwaters extending seawards for protection.
 Brunei's land includes a narrow coastal strip between Kuala Belait and Lumut, where rivers and streams flow directly into the sea, and a larger area in Brunei–Muara, where streams drain into the Brunei River and eventually reach Brunei Bay.
 Eastward in the bay is the island of Pulau Muara Besar.
 North of the bay is Serasa Bay, encircled by the 1.6 kilometre long Serasa Spit, an artificial sandbar made from dredged sands, including those from the Pelumpong Island.
-The bay is fed by two rivers, Sungai Mangsalut and Sungai Mengkabau, and is surrounded by Brunei's mangrove forests, which cover 18,418 hectares, representing 3.2% of the country’s total land area.
+The bay is fed by two rivers, Sungai Mangsalut and Sungai Mengkabau, and is surrounded by Brunei's mangrove forests, which cover 18,418 hectares, representing 3.2% of the country's total land area.
 Brunei Bay features extensive coastal swamplands totalling 44,290 hectares, including 31,160 hectares of mangroves and 13,128 hectares of nipah, with a coastline that stretches 194.73 kilometres.

-Situated in Brunei–Muara, the Sengkurong region spans 100 hectares of level terrain encircled by steep hills, with a coastline front of approximately 1 kilometer and an inland extension of 2 kilometers.
+Situated in Brunei–Muara, the Sengkurong region spans 100 hectares of level terrain encircled by steep hills, with a coastline front of approximately 1 kilometre and an inland extension of 2 kilometres.
 This area's alluvial soil is ideal for all kinds of agriculture since it is poorly drained and was mostly created as river levees without any acid sulfate threat.
 The Jerudong Cattle Fattening Station and the Luahan Cattle Breeding Station are currently the most utilised cattle farm.
 Generally having firm upper soils that soften in deeper layers, the flat alluvial floodplains of the district can be economically developed into recreational fields, roads, parking lots, and single-story buildings; the alluvio-marine mangrove and nipah swamps that dominate Brunei Bay's coastal areas can also be used for these purposes.